maxzhang1985/apache-thrift-net-core-lib/src/Samples/README.md

     Client.exe
         will diplay help information

-    Client.exe -t:<transport> -s:<server>
+    Client.exe -t:<transport>
         will run client with specified arguments

 Options:

     -t (transport):
-        tcp - tcp transport will be used (host - ""localhost"", port - 9090)
+        tcp - tcp transport will be used (host - localhost, port - 9090)
-        namedpipe - namedpipe transport will be used (pipe address - "".test"")
+        namedpipe - namedpipe transport will be used (pipe address - .test) http - http transport will be used (address - http://localhost:9090)

-    -s (server):
-        simple - simple server will be used

 Sample:

-    Client.exe -transport:tcp -server:simple
+    Client.exe -t:tcp